-County Durham is on the shortlist to be UK City of Culture 2025.
+Say Durham and most people think of Durham Cathedral.
+It is mighty fine and UNESCO listed but County Durham is so much more.
+You get the lot in County Durham: seaside, saints, industrial heritage, eye-popping art and two UNESCO sites.
 When Durham 2025 invited me to spend the weekend exploring, I leapt at the chance to introduce Teen One to some of my favourite places in the UK on a Cultural Weekend in County Durham.

 Guide to a Cultural Weekend in County Durham

 I first fell in love with County Durham back in the 1980s when I went to University in Newcastle upon Tyne.
-You get the lot in County Durham: seaside, saints, industrial heritage, eye-popping art and two UNESCO sites.
+As an Environmental Science student we had field trips both the coast and the moors.
+Durham, itself was an easy hop on the train, to visit both friends and the Cathedral.

 Let’s start with the city of Durham.
 If you are arriving by train from the south, make sure you book a seat on the right hand side because the view of the Cathedral is one of best views from a train to be had anywhere.
 Durham City is a small city packed with great shops, cafes and restaurants.
 I always make sure that I head to the Market Hall where there are 40 traders selling everything from food to jewellery.

 Durham World Heritage Site